 - Northern Sri Lanka: Mannar, Vavuniya, Kilinochchi and Mullaitivu

-- Returnees, both returned IDPs and returned refugees.
-Especially female headed households, farmers, fishermen, livestock farmers and vulnerable families due to disability, domestic and gender based violence or mental health issues.
+In Sri Lanka, we work with returnees both returned IDPs and returned refugees.
+Especially: female headed households, farmers, fishermen, livestock farmers, vulnerable families due to disability, domestic and gender based violence or mental health issues.